Updated April 24, 2023

-Just as in any other forms of native advertising, some agencies have come up with apps that can instantly create native ads for different platforms.
-Sharethrough has the Native Advertising Generators can instantly convert your YouTube video, URL (Universal Resource Locator) to place ads on mobile, desktop and laptop.
+Just as in any other form of native advertising, some agencies have come up with apps that can instantly create native ads for different platforms.
+Sharethrough has Native Advertising Generators that can now convert your YouTube video URL (Universal Resource Locator) to place ads on mobile, desktop, and laptop.

-The native advertising is a collaborative venture between the publisher and the marketer.
-The number of impressions created may depend on the quality of the headline and hence it has to be worked out with the publisher.
-The number of clicks is dependent on the quality of the text and data-if the story is not performing well, it’s good to suggest changes to be made.
-If the headline and text or video is good enough but sales conversion is not taking place, have a look at your landing page.
-It may not be user-friendly, some elements may be missing.
-Even the landing page should have a great headline, as it is a continuation of the native ad.
-Keep text to the minimum (say 100 words), the form to be filled should be above the fold, offer or value for buying should be clearly be stated, submit button text should be appealing, have a link to the privacy clause.
+It is a collaborative venture between the publisher and the marketer.
+The number of impressions created may depend on the quality of the headline, and hence it has to be worked out with the publisher.
+The number of clicks depends on the quality of the text and data-if.
+The story is not performing well; it’s good to suggest changes.
+If the headline, text, or video are good enough, but sales conversion is not taking place, look at your landing page.
+It may not be user-friendly, and some elements may be missing.
+The landing page should have a great headline as it continues the native ad.
+Keep text to the minimum (say 100 words); the filled form should be above the fold, the offer or value for buying should be clearly stated, submit button text should be appealing and have a link to the privacy clause.
 Having a visual on the landing page enhances the appeal.

 Advantages of Native Advertising

-There are several reasons why native ads are much better than conventional advertising – they are not distracting, less intrusive and very relevant to the audience.
-Due to higher engagement, click-through-rates are much higher, considering the informative or news value attached to it, it is more likely to be shared by the readers.
+There are several reasons native ads are much better than conventional advertising – they are not distracting, less intrusive, and very relevant to the audience.
+Due to higher engagement, click-through rates are much higher, and considering the informative or news value attached to it, it is more likely to be shared by the readers.
 The primary driver of native ads is not a marketing message but quality content.

-However, the native advertising industry is concerned over a US Federal Trade Commission (FTC) guidance on native ads and the possibility of stricter regulation or ban on it.
-The Interactive Advertising Bureau (IAB) has held the principle that such ads should have proper disclosures distinguishing it from normal editorial content so that readers are not misled into believing it otherwise.
+However, the native advertising industry is concerned over a US Federal Trade Commission (FTC) guidance on native ads and the possibility of stricter regulation or ban.
+The Interactive Advertising Bureau (IAB) has held that such ads should have proper disclosures distinguishing them from specific editorial content so that readers are not misled into believing otherwise.